Skip to Content

 31. Seven Magic Mountains

-A striking pop of color in the Nevada desert, Seven Magic Mountains is a large-scale land art installation by Swiss artist Ugo Rondinone.
+A striking pop of color in the Nevada desert, Seven Magic Mountains is a large-scale land art installation by Swiss artist Ugo Rondinone and one of the best day trips from Las Vegas.

 Featuring seven towering stacks of neon-painted boulders, this free outdoor exhibit is located just 10 miles south of the Las Vegas Strip.
 The vibrant rock formations stand in stark contrast to the surrounding desert landscape, making it a popular destination for art lovers and Instagram-worthy photo seekers.